15 Cool Attractions & Local Spots to Check Out in Houston On Your First Visit

 One of the most popular activities at the Houston Zoo for little ones is a visit to the “swap shop.”
 Bring along shells, fossils, or rocks (as well as some research into what you found), and a staff naturalist will trade you for points to spend in the gift shop.
 The more you know about your find, the more you’ll earn!

 The Houston Zoo also offers several other animal encounter experiences.
-Give an elephant a bath, go on a walk with a cheetah, play catch with a sea lion, cuddle a sloth, or give a sweet treat to a gorilla—the choice is all yours!
+You can bathe an elephant, go on a walk with a cheetah, play catch with a sea lion, cuddle a sloth, or give a sweet treat to a gorilla—the choice is yours!

-After your zoo visit, spend some time roaming around the rest of Hermann Park.
-Sprawling a whopping 445 acres, Hermann Park hosts a swath of attractions of its own, including a Japanese Garden, the Miller Outdoor Theatre, and the Sam Houston Statue.
+After your zoo visit, I recommend spending some time roaming around the rest of Hermann Park.
+Sprawling a whopping 445 acres, Hermann Park is one of my favorite spots to explore in the city.
+It hosts a swath of attractions, including a Japanese Garden, the Miller Outdoor Theatre, and the Sam Houston Statue.

 Buffalo Bayou Park

-A massive urban park, Buffalo Bayou Park is the ideal place in Houston to spend a leisurely day soaking up nature.
-The renowned expanse of green space has gained national attention for its size: 160 acres is practically unheard of in the middle of a big city!
+A massive urban park, Buffalo Bayou Park is the perfect place in Houston to spend a leisurely day immersed in nature.
+The renowned expanse of green space has garnered national attention for its size: 160 acres is practically unheard of in the midst of a big city.

-There’s a network of hike and bike trails running throughout Buffalo Bayou Park, with bike rentals conveniently located at the park entrance.
-You’ll also find the park filled with food trucks and picnicking families on weekends.
+When I visited, I found a network of hike and bike trails running throughout Buffalo Bayou Park, with bike rentals conveniently located at the park entrance.
+On weekends, the park is filled with food trucks and families enjoying picnics.

 Memorial Park